dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### NeinLinq.EntityFrameworkCore

 NeinLinq extends LINQ providers such as Entity Framework to enable reusing functions, rewriting queries, and building dynamic queries using translatable predicates and selectors.
-For EF Core 2, 3.
+For EF Core: 2, 3.

 [GitHub repository](https://github.com/axelheer/nein-linq/)